 - How are you going to continue to attract new organic website visitors over time?

-- Does the agency provide ongoing strategy to help you achieve your goals?
+- Does the agency provide an ongoing strategy to help you achieve your goals?

 As you can see, choosing the right kind of web design agency for your non-profit can be quite a challenge because there are a lot of aspects to consider before selecting.